 The Montessori environment encourages the children to develop the ability to wait, share, and practise care, attention and respect.
 This results in children who are truly connected and engaged in their learning.
 We see children who are willing to make a contribution back to their community, who are socially responsible, who care for themselves, each other and the environment.

 The teacher’s experience

-The Macedon Ranges Montessori Pre-School has two full time VIT (Victorian Institute of Teaching Staff member) staff members holding a Bachelor of Early Childhood or Teaching qualifications.
-As well we have 2 part time staff members holding a Certificate III -Children’s Services or above.
+The Macedon Ranges Montessori Pre-School has two VIT (Victorian Institute of Teaching Staff member) staff members holding a Bachelor of Early Childhood or Teaching qualifications.
+We also have a part time staff member holding a Certificate III -Children’s Services or above.
 Groups are currently capped at 22 children per two staff and during sessions where we have up to 30 children in the group we have an additional staff member or a Maximum of 1 Staff to 10 children.

 Early Childhood Director

 Having worked in mainstream Pre-Schools for a number of years before becoming involved with the Macedon Ranges Montessori Pre-School and Montessori Philosophy I see a number of differences which I feel are of benefit to children.
 Some of these differences include:

 The multi-aged grouping which provides children with peer teaching opportunities and develops a deep sense of trust in their peers.
 Those children who are more experienced at the centre are often seen assisting other children.
 Initially this may come about by staff suggestion and example however later this becomes routine and an integral part of the caring environment provided within the group.
 This allows the children to become aware of ‘Being’ competent and supportive class members and assists them in ‘Becoming’ more responsible for their own behaviour as well as knowing how they can assist other.
 Those who are receiving this assistance also build relationships and trust of peers.
 Feeling secure in asking and/accepting help is an important skill for life.